roxgib/anki-contanki/README.md

 Please report all issues on the GitHub issue tracker.
 Reports about bugs on Windows or when using an Xbox controller are particularly welcome as I have been testing almost exclusively on Mac using a DualShock 4 up to now.

 ### Known issues
- - Sometimes a manifest error is encountered while installing
  - Add-on doesn't function in the profile window
  - Clicking in the title bar or outside of Anki doesn't work
  - Clicking the deck gear menu or the reviewer options menu prevents any actions from firing, until it's closed and they fire all at once